Stirling Range National Park: Description

 Popular recreational activities in the park include bushwalking, abseiling and gliding.
 Camping is permitted only in Moingup campsite within the park boundaries (fee applies).
-Other peaks which have tracks include Mt Trio, Talyuberlup Peak and Mt Magog.
-A premier walk known as The Stirling Ridge Walk is usually done over two days and includes Ellen Peak (the most easterly peak) and Bluff Knoll.
+Other peaks which have tracks include Mount Trio, Talyuberlup Peak and Mount Magog.
+A premier walk known as the Stirling Ridge Walk is usually done over two days and includes Ellen Peak (the most easterly peak) and Bluff Knoll.

 History

 The traditional owners are the Mineng and Koreng groups of the Noongar peoples who have inhabited the region for tens of thousands of years.
-The Noongar know the range as Koi Kyenunu-ruff which means mist moving around the mountains.
 The area was important to Indigenous Australians with the surrounding lowlands providing many sources of food.
 The women gathered seeds, roots and fruit while men hunted kangaroos and other animals.

 The first European to sight the range was Matthew Flinders in January 1802 while he was exploring the southern coast of Australia.
 He named the range Mount Rugged.

 Ensign Dale explored the area in 1832 and climbed Toolbrunup.

 Stirling Range was named by the surveyor John Septimus Roe in 1835 after the Governor of the Swan River Colony, James Stirling, even though Stirling never actually visited the area.

 Sandalwood cutters established a track through the park in about 1848.
 European settlers arrived in the late 1800s initially around Amelup and farmed much of the surrounding areas.
 John Forrest climbed Toolbrunup in 1881 with Henry Samuel Ranford and made a cairn at the summit.

 The boundaries of the park were first suggested by Jas Hope, the Chief Draftsperson of the Lands and Survey Department, in 1908 and approved by Moore who was the Minister of Lands at the time.

 The National Park was gazetted in 1913 and the first park ranger was appointed in 1964.

 The park was listed as a National Heritage place in 2006.

-In 2020, a bushfire caused by lightning devastated 40,000 hectares of park land.
+In 2020, a bushfire caused by lightning devastated 40,000 ha of park land.

 In August 2022, there was a lot of snow in the park.